Anestis Delias: Musical career

 The members of the quartet, and other rebétes (ρεμπέτες; rebetiko musicians) of the period, were the early exponents of the genre referred to as Pireaus rebetiko (Pireotika).
 The style of music featured a mix of modal and tonal structures performed on tempered instruments (mostly the bouzouki and the baglama, sometimes the guitar), with less ornamented voices and a rough style of singing.
 Piraeus rebetiko borrowed themes from the underworld (prison life, disdain of the police, use of hashish) which appealed to groups of the lower socio-economic strata and became popular in Greece as recordings became available during the 1930s.

 Delias began to release songs under his own name in 1935; his first release was "The harem in the hamám" ("Το χαρέμι στο χαμάμ") backed with "The jacket" ("Το σακάκι"), released on the Greek division of the Columbia label.
 A total of ten songs were recorded under his name from 1935 to 1937, issued on the Columbia and His Master's Voice labels.
 On two of the songs issued under Delias' name, Stratos Pagioumtzis features as the vocalist, but Delias himself sings on most of his recordings.
 Delias also continued to play as a studio musician on the recordings of others during this period.

-Soon after the imposition of the totalitarian Metaxas regime in Greece in August 1936 the Ministry of Press and Tourism was formed and given the responsibilities of supervision of the Greek and foreign press, the supervision of Greek cultural production and the 'enlightenment' of public opinion.
-By 1937 the Ministry had begun to impose censorship on musical records, with particular focus on rebetika, which was considered to be a debased Oriental music from the slums and outside of Greek tradition.
+Soon after the imposition of the totalitarian Metaxas regime in Greece in August 1936, the Ministry of Press and Tourism was formed and given the responsibilities of supervision of the Greek and foreign press, the supervision of Greek cultural production and the 'enlightenment' of public opinion.
+By 1937, the Ministry had begun to impose censorship on musical records, with particular focus on rebetika, which was considered to be a debased Oriental music from the slums and outside of Greek tradition.
 The focus of attention was applied to the lyrics of songs, which were required to be submitted to the Ministry for approval.
-Lyrics were extensively censored, with song-writers forced to rewrite lyrics or practice self-censorship before submission.
+Lyrics were extensively censored, with songwriters forced to rewrite lyrics or practice self-censorship before submission.